 Free brochure: Sell spare parts online

-The aim of the after-sales service business is to generate further profits after the sale of the machine through spare parts and service offers.
+The aim of the after-sales service business is to generate further profit after the sale of the machine through spare parts and service offers.

-Sell your spare parts in no time at all with our practical catalogue system.
+Sell your spare parts in no time with our practical catalogue system.

 Make it easy for your customers.

-Digitization is much and encompasses various projects and topics that have already found their way into industry and industrial enterprises.
-For a long time now, it has become more than just talking and researching about predictive maintenance, CI, AI, etc..
-Some of these topics have already arrived in the processes of industrial companies.
+Digitisation is many things and includes various projects and topics that have already found their way into industry and industrial enterprises.
+For a long time now, there has not only been talk and research about predictive maintenance, AI etc. Some of these topics have already arrived in the processes of industrial companies.
 Predictive maintenance and the use of artificial intelligence in production identify anomalies that indicate when long-term or unexpected failures will occur.
-For example, AI is used to ensure that tickets are independently created at the manufacturer for service deployment and that the service manager is notified accordingly.
-Predictive maintenance replaces preventive maintenance, thus minimizing costs and downtime and maximizing machine life.
+For example, AI is used to independently create tickets at the manufacturer's site for service calls and to notify the service manager accordingly.
+Predictive maintenance replaces preventive maintenance, minimizing costs and downtime and maximizing machine life.

-These questions show a clear defensive attitude towards digitalization and trends, because you don't want to bet your money on the wrong horse.
+These questions show a clear defensive attitude towards digitalisation and trends, because you don't want to put your money on the wrong horse.

-But above all small and medium-sized enterprises have to dare more, because flat hierarchies and short decision-making paths make it easier for them to implement and try out innovative projects.
+But especially medium-sized companies have to dare more, because flat hierarchies and short decision paths make it easier for them to implement and try out innovative projects.

-As (small) medium-sized enterprises, we should lead the way in digitalization and not let ourselves be lagged behind, otherwise we could lose the connection.
+As (small) mid-market companies, we should lead the way and be at the forefront of digitalisation and not allow ourselves to lag behind, because otherwise we could lose touch.